AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 Before we get on with the steps to undervolting a processor, it’s best that we first explain how it works and its benefits.

 CPUs use different amounts of power based on the task they are working on.
-For example, tasks like gaming or rendering require a lot of processing, so the CPU starts drawing considerably more power.
+For example, tasks like gaming or rendering require a lot of processing, so the CPU starts drawing significantly more power.

 High power draw brings a couple of disadvantages: it reduces the CPU’s lifespan, increases heat output, and leads to higher electricity bills.
 To get that temperature sweet spot, users can undervolt their CPUs.